byujol/byu-wabs-oauth/README.md

 - clientSecret: The consumer secret from the application defined in WSO2
 - wellKnownURL: The Open ID configuration page (currently defined as https://api.byu.edu/.well-known/openid-configuration).
 You can specify the test Open ID configuration here for test development as well.
 - authorization_code: The value retrieved from the interaction of invoking the generateAuthorizationCodeRequestURL request.
 - callback: callback function

+## getAccessTokenFromRefreshToken(clientID, clientSecret, wellKnownURL, refresh_token, redirect_uri, callback)
+getAccessTokenFromRefreshToken produces an access token from the refresh token provided.
+Parameters:
+- clientID: The consumer key from the application defined in WSO2
+- clientSecret: The consumer secret from the application defined in WSO2
+- wellKnownURL: The Open ID configuration page (currently defined as https://api.byu.edu/.well-known/openid-configuration).
+You can specify the test Open ID configuration here for test development as well.
+- refresh_token: The value retrieved from a previous call to gain an access token and used to gain a new access token when the current access token has expired or may be expiring soon.
+- callback: callback function